Achievable logoAchievable logo

 • Callable preferred stock

-Call risk is the worst version of reinvestment risk, but only applies to callable securities.
+Call risk is the worst version of reinvestment risk, but it only applies to callable securities.
 The securities most likely to be called tend to share these characteristics:

 • Long maturities